lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 -   There are multiple packages for handling multi-tenancy.
 -   Yes, I made one of them (a fork, actually)

+???

+So, do you need a package as foundation for your multi-tenant project?
+Most likely yes!

+[CONTINUE READING]

 --

 .box[🦉 But none of them solves it all]

+???

+Because the topic is too complex and has many many sides.

 --

--   Let's pretend we're going to do it from scratch instead.
+-   Let's pretend we're going to do multi-tenancy from scratch instead.
 -   You'll get a package, but not one you can install.

 ---